Fruit Felt Ornaments for the Tree

 As an Amazon Associate I earn from qualifying purchases.
 For more details, please see our disclosure policy.

-Create these fun and whimsical homespun Christmas ornaments for the tree.
+Create these fun and whimsical homespun felt ornaments for the Christmas tree.
 They’re a great reminder of the fruits of the Spirit.

 Please note: I am not a crafter.
 I am not a seamstress.
 I am most definitely not an artist.
 Rarely do the visions in my head actually turn out the way I, well, envision them.
 In fact, quite the opposite.

 This time would be one of the exceptions.
 One of the rare, beautiful, I-could-almost-squeal-with-delight exceptions.

 Several years ago, probably fifteen years ago, I bought my sisters each a set of fruit Christmas tree ornaments and labeled them with the fruits of the spirit.
 I wanted to recreate that for you because, honestly, I was a little proud of myself for thinking of the idea back in yonder times.

 But, lo, there were no fruit ornaments to be had.
 Not for less than a buck a piece, anyway.
 So, I did what any sane woman walking the aisles of Michaels would do: I invested in all kinds of craft supplies for a project that had no pattern and no promise of actually turning out okay.

 Luckily for you, the next time you’re wandering the aisles of Michaels you can invest in all kinds of craft supplies for a project that comes with an easy, free printable pattern and the promise that even an ignoramus (that would be me) in the sewing department could pull off.

 Please don’t be intimidated by this project.
 I don’t sew.
 And I can do this.
 It took me about five hours from start to finish to conceive the idea, draw the patterns, cut, sew, and finish all nine felt ornaments.
 Since you don’t have to think up the idea or draw the pattern, it should take you much less time.